rrwick/Basecalling-comparison/README.md

 While testing Chiron, I noticed a curious effect.
 The `--batch_size` parameter was described as controlling performance: a larger value runs faster but increases RAM requirements.
 While I found this to be true, I also saw another effect: larger `--batch_size` values improved the read accuracy.
 The default is 100 and I saw modest read accuracy improvements up to about 500, after which accuracy plateaued.
 I used `--batch_size 1000` to improve both performance and accuracy.

-Version v0.3 added a beam search option (`--beam`) which improves accuracy but slows down the basecalling.
+Version 0.3 added a beam search option (`--beam`) which improves accuracy but slows down the basecalling.
 The default value is 50, and setting that option to 0 turns off the beam search.
 In a brief test of different values, I found that read accuracy improved up to a beam search setting of about 25 to 50.
 Higher values failed to improve accuracy but resulted in worse performance, so I stuck with the default of 50.

-I did not quantify speed performance in this analysis, but it is worth mentioning that Chiron was by far the slowest basecaller.
+I did not quantify speed performance in this analysis, but it is worth mentioning that Chiron was by far the slowest basecaller tested.
 When run on CPUs, it is so slow that it could only be used for very small datasets.
 It is much faster on GPUs (I ran it on a GTX 1070), but it still took over two weeks to basecall my read set of about 1.2 Gbp.